secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Active Directory Fundamentals/Active Directory Functionality.md

 - Depending on the organization, these roles may be assigned to specific DCs or as defaults each time a new DC is added.
 Issues with FSMO roles will lead to authentication and authorization difficulties within a domain.

----

 ## Domain and Forest Functional Levels
 - Microsoft introduced functional levels to determine the various features and capabilities available in Active Directory Domain Services (AD DS) at the domain and forest level.
-They are also used to specify which Windows Server operating systems can run a Domain Controller in a domain or forest.
+- They are also used to specify which Windows Server operating systems can run a Domain Controller in a domain or forest.
 [This](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754918\(v=ws.10\)?redirectedfrom=MSDN) and [this](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels) article describe both the domain and forest functional levels from Windows 2000 native to Windows Server 2012 R2.
+- Here's
-Below is a quick overview of the differences in `domain functional levels` from Windows 2000 native up to Windows Server 2016, aside from all default Active Directory Directory Services features from the level just below it (or just the default AD DS features in the case of Windows 2000 native.)
+- a quick overview of the differences in `domain functional levels` from Windows 2000 native up to Windows Server 2016, aside from all default Active Directory Directory Services features from the level just below it (or just the default AD DS features in the case of Windows 2000 native.)

 | Domain Functional Level | Features Available                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Supported Domain Controller Operating Systems                                                                 |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------- |